-NewToSki.com is reader supported.
-We may collect a share of sales or other compensation from the links on this page.
+We are reader supported.
+We may collect a share of sales from the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.

-While every skier has their own unique viewpoint, most can agree that skiing when there’s no wind, but lovely light and fluffy powder falling makes some of the best conditions.
+While every skier has their own unique viewpoint, most can agree that skiing when there's no wind, but lovely light and fluffy powder falling makes some of the absolute best conditions.

 Nothing compares to the zen-like experience of slashing fresh pow only to have your tracks fill in by your next run.
 The silence, the beauty, the feel of bottomless pow underfoot is unreal.